mjczone/mediamatic/LARGE_FILE_UPLOADS.md

 ## Executive Summary

-This document contains comprehensive research on implementing large file upload support for MediaMatic, including analysis of the TUS protocol vs custom implementation approaches.
+This document contains  research on implementing large file upload support for MediaMatic, including analysis of the TUS protocol vs custom implementation approaches.

 **Recommendation:** Implement a **custom chunked upload solution** rather than adopting the TUS protocol.